Death Notices | 12/27/2017

 Glenda M. Vieregge, 81, of Columbia, died Dec.
 29, 2017, in Town and Country, Mo.

-Visitation was at Lawlor Funeral Home and St. Paul Lutheran Church, Pastor Steven Theiss officiating.
+Visitation was at St. Paul Lutheran Church, Columbia, Pastor Steven Theiss officiating.

 Interment followed at St. Paul Lutheran Cemetery, Columbia.